-Geography: I will be able to use my map skills to locate and identify countries in which the Mayans lived on a map, including naming the continent and describing the physical properties of the country.
+Geography: I will be able to use my map skills to locate and identify Mexico and other areas on a map, including naming the continent and describing the physical properties of the country.

 Maths: To help me work out how long-ago events happened and order them.